How Do Family and Divorce Lawyers Charge Retainer Fees?

 Practicing Exclusively Family Law Since 2015

-Florida Family Lawyers Cannot Charge Contingency Fees
+(2) Florida Family Lawyers Cannot Charge Contingency Fees

 Over the last few decades, the general public has been bombarded with lawyer advertisements that scream “No fees unless you win!”
-This has led many of my potential clients to believe that I can offer them a plan for payment as a percent of their compensation.
+This has led many of my potential clients to believe that I can offer them a plan for payment as a percent of their court-ordered compensation.

 One factor behind attorneys’ upfront fees is the lack of leverage we have to collect from our clients.
 Reverting back to the mechanic comparison, family law attorneys can’t hold your car hostage (or anything else except your file) until you pay them.

-The Florida Supreme Court also ruled several years ago that this state’s homestead exemption prevents any lawyer from putting a lien on a client’s home.
+And the Florida Supreme Court also ruled several years ago that this state’s homestead exemption prevents any lawyer from putting a lien on a client’s home.

 Theoretically, a law firm may sue a client for unpaid fees, but the amount owed usually does not justify the time and resources that are required to collect them.
 In the end, a family law attorney’s only safeguard against working for free is an initial retainer payment.

-AAA Family Law Mitigates These Three Problems
+How AAA Family Law Mitigates These Three Challenges